 - What do you believe?

-- How will you know if you were right?
+- How will you know if you are right?

-Here is a nice template that is stolen from Janice Fraser.
+Here is a nice template from Janice Fraser.

 Problem Hypothesis Example:

 We believe people like customer type have a need for (or problem doing) need/action/behavior.